ahmadnagib/TL4RL/README.md

-# Enhancing Policy Transfer to Accelrate Reinforcement Learning-based RAN Slicing (TL4RL)
+# Accelerating Reinforcement Learning via Predictive Policy Transfer in 6G RAN Slicing (TL4RL)

 This project is part of my PhD thesis.
 I use the problem of resource allocation in Radio Access Network (RAN) slicing to evaluate the potential of using transfer learning to accelerate DRL-based RRM.
 We mainly focus on acceleration when a mobile network operator (MNO) changes the priorities of fulfilling the service level agreements (SLAs) of the available slices.
 This can be applied by changing the weights of the reward function.